Simbotic/simula/crates/simula_behavior/README.md

 ```

 ### Behavior Plugin
 Each behavior system should be contained in a plugin.
-The custom behavior asset and any new custom behavior nodes should be added here.
+The custom behavior async_loader and any new custom behavior nodes should be added here.

 ```
 pub struct MyBehaviorPlugin;